LM5: The Tour

 LM5: The Tour was the third worldwide concert tour and sixth overall held by British girl group Little Mix.
-The tour began on 16 September 2019 at the WiZink Centre, in Madrid, Spain and concluded on November 22, 2019, at The O2 Arena in London, England, in support of their fifth studio album, LM5 (2018).
+The tour began on 16 September 2019 at the WiZink Center, in Madrid, Spain and concluded on November 22, 2019, at The O2 Arena in London, England, in support of their fifth studio album, LM5 (2018).

 'The LM5 Tour' received positive reviews from critics with praise given to its messages of feminism, and female empowerment.
-It was the group's last tour to feature former member Jesy Nelson, after parting ways with the group in December 2020.
+It was the group's last tour to feature former member Jesy Nelson, who parted ways with the group in December 2020.
 The tour consisted of 40 sold-out shows across Europe, and grossed over $27 million worldwide.
-Following their five sold out dates at The O2 Arena, in London Little Mix received an award by the 02 Arena, in recognition for their five headlined shows at the venue.
+Following their five sold out dates at The O2 Arena, in London Little Mix received an award by the O2 Arena, in recognition for their five headlined shows at the venue.
 They have headlined the venue a total of 12 times across from four tours, and sold over 184,000 tickets.
 A concert film of the tour was later released in cinemas worldwide on 21 November 2020 titled LM5: The Tour Film.